parkeraddison/noteful-repositories/NOTES.md

 Only issue I see with this is figuring out how to handle `git pull`.
 But hey -- maybe it's time we figure that out!

+In the mean time, the empty commit worked great.

+---

+## Public vs private notes

+Let's try working with NOTES.md as our main note file.

+Ideally I can keep an editor open on the file the whole time without any issue.
+Let's see.

+I feel very strongly about avoiding `-i` in-place -- I do **not** want to ever incidentally remove information.

+So far so good -- it seems I was able to temporary move (rename) the original file/symlink, then create the redacted version, add it, and then move the original back.
+Typora at least remained open the entire time and everything's still here!

+In this setting, because the repository will have the public-facing notes whereas the local filesystem has the private-facing notes, NOTES.md will *always* show as modified.
+Oh well.
+Seems fine to me.

+What happens if I **undo** a commit with `git reset HEAD~`?

+Seemed to be fine -- even though I had added some content to these notes it just kept it!